The

 The Launch

-The app passed Apple's strict App Store review process on the first submission.
-It is now the primary timer used by many members at my gym (and some friends and family of course.)
+The app passed Apple’s strict App Store review process on the first submission.
+It is now the primary timer used by many members at my gym.

 What’s Next?